erykwho/python-testing-by-examples/docs/en/mocking/examples/mocking-a-method-call.md

 mock.assert_called_once_with()
 ````

 Does it look weird to you?

-Check this [brief explanation of how mock works][the-mock-object], the come here again.
+If so, check this [brief explanation of how the mock object works][the-mock-object], then come here again.

+Assuming that this piece of code doesn't scare you, let me show another piece of code.

 ### Using MagicMock